-The simple definition: Software that allows you to publish content to various social media channels without logging in and out of each one natively.
+The simple definition: Software that allows you to publish content to various social media channels without natively logging in and out of each one.

 Social media management software platforms Sprinklr and Khoros are market leaders on the enterprise side.
-Over the last several years and through various acquisitions, they have added several new capabilities–from social listening, brand advocacy, influencer management, communities, and social support.
+Over the last several years and through various acquisitions, they have added several new capabilities–social listening, brand advocacy, influencer management, communities, and social support.

 Other software tools for larger enterprise companies are Falcon (Acquired by Cision) and Salesforce Studio.
-When exploring social technology, it’s essential to consider a few of the basics:
+First, however, when exploring social technology, it’s essential to consider a few of the basics: